chipallen2/angularjs-to-angular/README.md

  - This will convert the test template files under tests/data/ and output to upgrade/
  - Run > `npm test`
  - Executes the unit tests using AvaJS

- ## Debugging The Script Locally ##
- The best way to debug the script is using intellij.
- You will create a debug configuration in intellij for npm and then you can set breakpoints to debug live.

- - Make sure you did the npm link steps in the getting started.
- - Inside the angularjs application add a script like the following to the package.json (for example edit all/ui-heimdall/package.json).
-Change the arguments to the ones you want. `"angularJsToAngular": "node $NODE_DEBUG_OPTION ./node_modules/.bin/angularjs-to-angular -r=\"<FILE >\""`
- - Note the `node $NODE_DEBUG_OPTION` part at the front - this allows node to go into debug mode.
- - Now create a new build configuration in intellij > choose NPM.
-Change the following settings
-    - Package.json > select the package.json
-    - Command > leave at `run`
-    - Script > choose `angularJsToAngular`
-    - Leave the rest alone and Hit OK
- - Now just choose debug in intellij and you can add breakpoints and debug like normal.

-To aid in debugging you can paste the same file into https://astexplorer.net/ and choose Typescript as the compiler to view the AST easily.